 FOR THE CHILDREN

 Grab and Go crafts

 Make sure to like the Lee Public Library (NH) Facebook page to see our weekly updates, and watch for info on this month's grab and go crafts.
-The next kits will be going out on February 15th.
+Kits will be going out on February 15th.

 Preschool Story-Times

 Thursdays from 10:30am - 11:30am.
 Stop by for our traditional story time.
 We will read, sing, wiggle and craft.

 Sensory/Station Story time

 Fridays from 10:30am - 11:30am.
 This is our activity based program.
 We will listen to a story or two, get out our rhythm sticks/maracas/boomwhackers or scarves and then have fun with assorted stations including sensory, fine/gross motor, puzzles...

 February Themes:

-February 17/18 - Kindness February 24/25 - School Vacation week, see you next week Afterschool Offerings - Tuesday & Thursday Call the library at 603-659-2626 for information on registering for our next 8 week session.
+February 10/11 - Valentine's Day February 17/18 - Kindness February 24/25 - School Vacation week, see you next week Afterschool Offerings - Tuesday & Thursday Call the library at 603-659-2626 for information on registering for our next 8 week session.
 Session 4 - March - April Afterschool story time - Tuesdays from bus drop off until 4:45.
 Craft Club - Thursdays from bus drop off until 4:45.
 Middle School Book Club - Tuesday, February 22nd Our middle school book club meets via ZOOM on the 4th Tuesday of each month from 6-6:45 pm.
 Contact the library at 603-659-2626 if you are in grades 5-8 and would like to join us.
 We have a supply of the books available at the Library.
 In February we will review Two roads by Joseph Bruchac.
-Middle School Crafters This fun group meets on the 1^{st} and 3^{rd} Friday of each month from 3:45-4:45pm.
-Our January crafts supplies will include items and ideas to create winter dream catchers and gods eye wall art.
+Middle School Crafters This fun group meets on the 1st and 3rd Friday of each month.
 Call the library at 603-659-2626 for more information.